Contents

 Once an event has concluded, you can review the results of your predictions in the same locations as before the event concluded.
 The winners, methods and rounds will display as right or wrong depending on the outcomes of the fights.

 Following another site member does not disclose additional activity about that member to you.
-Therefore, your followers see the same amount of information about you as any other site visitor.
-Instead, the purpose of following someone is to assemble all the information about the people you are interested in in one place, so that it is easy to locate and keep up on.
+The purpose of following someone is simply to keep track of people you're interested in.
 You can review who you are following, and who is following you, at any time by navigating to your profile page and pressing the red 'followers' and 'following' links in the upper right section of your profile.
-You can also track the latest activity of those you are following by pressing the 'my feed' tab on the home page feed bar (registered members only).
+When you make fight predictions on Tapology and are also following other users, you'll see links on your prediction pages to easily compare your picks against those you are following.
+You cannot control who elects to follow you on Tapology.

 Belt Progress